albop/dbe_archive/slides/5_intro_to_causality.md

 ### Randomized Control Experiment

-- In medecine: randomize control trial
+- In medecine: randomized control trial
   - Randomize the treatment
 - In economics: randomized field experiments
   - Randomize the control group
-- In any case: treatment and control group need to be independent
+- In any case: treatment needs to be independent

 ----

 ### Natural experiments

-- A natural experiment satifies conditions that treatment is assigned randomly
+- A natural experiment satisfies conditions that treatment is assigned randomly
   - without being organized by the econometrician
 - Exemple: *gender bias in french local elections* (jean-pierre eymeoud, paul vertier)